-Place vegetables in a large nonstick roasting pan with 1/4 cup water.
+Place vegetables in a Scanpan Classic Roasting Pan (or other nonstick roasting pan) with 1/4 cup water.
 Add the seasoning (except dill) and combine gently.

 Roast uncovered for 40 minutes, then stir gently, and add another 1/4 cup of water (or slightly more) if needed.
 Continue to roast for another 20 minutes, or until all of the vegetables are nice and tender.
 Remove from oven.